INVINCIBLE06/Bug-tracker-2/README.md

 `GET /bugtracker/api/emailVerfication/:token `<br/>
 This route will be used for verifying our email.<br/>

+>**Password Updation**

+- **Password Update 1**<br/>
+`PUT bugtracker/api/forgot/pass/new/pass`<br/>
+This route will be for updating password.
+We need to enter email, security answer(Question - Who is you childhood hero ?), password, confirm password.<br/>

+- **Update Password 2**<br/>
+`PUT bugtracker/api/update/password/:email`<br/>
+This route will be updating the password.
+Basically this is made for the front end.
+It was like first we will check only email, after that email security answer, if both true then update password.
+We need to enter email in params.
+Whose password have to be changed.
+Password and confirm password in the body.<br/>

 - **Updating Password 3**<br/>
 `GET /bugtracker/api/Passwordreset/:token `<br/>
 This route will be used for updating our password.
+We need to add password and confirm password in params.<br/>

+>**Role**

+- **Creation**<br/>
+`GET /bugtracker/api/Passwordreset/:token `<br/>
-We need to add password and confirm password in params. <br/>
+This route will be used for updating our password.
+We need to add password and confirm password in params.<br/>